- API fetch

 Basic Syntax

-To declare a wrapper, define a type marked with the @propertyWrapper
+To create one, define a type with the @propertyWrapper

 @propertyWrapper